Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics: Views on Theory Structure

-We see that $S_{GHY}$ gives us the subset of KPMs $\mathcal{B}_{D} \cup \mathcal{D}_{EFE}$.
-This matches up with the subset of KPMs given to us by $S_{TPG}$, which as we have seen is also $\mathcal{B}_{D} \cup \mathcal{D}_{EFE}$.
-Indeed, $\delta S_{TPG} = \delta S_{GHY}$ when $\mathcal{B}_{D}$ is imposed, so we know that both theories share the same dynamical content and the same representational capacity when it comes to isolated subsystems.
+We see that $S_{GHY}$ gives us the subset of KPMs $\mathcal{B}_{D} \cap \mathcal{D}_{EFE}$.
+This matches up with the subset of KPMs given to us by $S_{TPG}$, which as we have seen is also $\mathcal{B}_{D} \cap \mathcal{D}_{EFE}$.
+Indeed, $\delta S_{TPG} = \delta S_{GHY}$ when $\mathcal{B}_{D}$ is imposed, so we know that both actions share the same dynamical content and the same representational capacity when it comes to isolated subsystems.
 Important quantities that depend on these boundary terms and conditions such as the ADM mass $M_{ADM}$ and black hole entropy $S_{BH}$ are found to be in agreement.
-For example, $M_{ADM}$ is one of the quantities to which Penrose referred and represents the mass-energy content contained within a finite region of spacetime.
-Using $S_{GHY}$ and $S_{TPG}$ to determine this quantity gives the same results and these results are crucially dependent on the role and behavior of the boundary terms and conditions that we have discussed \parencite{Dyer:2008hb, Wald:1993nt, Iyer:1994ys, Hammad:2019oyb}.
+For example, $M_{ADM}$ is one of the quantities to which Penrose referred and represents the mass-energy content of a spacetime.
+Using $S_{GHY}$ and $S_{TPG}$ to determine this quantity gives the same results, which are crucially dependent on the role and behavior of the boundary terms and conditions that we have discussed \parencite{Dyer:2008hb, Wald:1993nt, Iyer:1994ys, Hammad:2019oyb}.
 As \textcite{Freidel:2021bmc} have noted, these boundary terms can also effectively bring the Noether charges of a theory into alignment with the corresponding Hamiltonian charges (i.e.,~the ADM mass), which connects such quantities to Hamiltonian observables.
-Coming to black hole entropy $S_{BH}$, one can use the Euclidean semi-classical path integral approach and find that one obtains identical results for this quantity and the boundary terms present in both $S_{TPG}$ and $S_{GHY}$ contribute the entire entropy in the calculation \parencite{Gibbons:1976ue, Gibbons:1978ac, Oshita:2017nhn}.
+Coming to black hole entropy $S_{BH}$, one can use the Euclidean semi-classical path integral approach and find that one obtains identical results for this quantity, with the boundary terms present in both $S_{TPG}$ and $S_{GHY}$ contributing the entire entropy in the calculation \parencite{Gibbons:1976ue, Gibbons:1978ac, Oshita:2017nhn}.